TovaGit/Test-management-system-/README.md

 # Exam Management System

 ## Overview
-The Exam Management System is a Windows Forms Application designed for creating, editing, and taking exams.
-It allows users to manage exams and their questions, track progress, and calculate results efficiently.
+The Exam Management System is a sophisticated Windows Forms Application developed using modern C# technologies.
+It provides an efficient solution for creating, editing, and taking exams, leveraging the latest advancements in C# to deliver a responsive and intuitive user experience.

 ## Features